Art & History

 In her book about genetic research at the Kaiser Wilhelm Institute in Berlin-Buch, Elly Welt describes a "huge, beautiful outdoor area" with endless lawns, countless trees and beds full of tulips and daffodils.
 Even today, the science and biotech campus is a large park with meadows, tall trees and forest-like areas.
 Rare trees such as the hemlock, Christ's thorn or the Japanese string tree bear witness to the fact that the site was also home to a tree nursery for a number of years.

 History of Science

 Prominent scientific personalities associated with the campus are commemorated, among other ways, in the form of portrait busts.
 Among them are busts of Cécile and Oskar Vogt, Max Delbrück, and Hermann von Helmholtz.
-In the campus science museum, historical laboratory equipment and devices as well as the workplace of the well-known geneticist Alexej Timofeeff-Ressovsky can be viewed.
+In the campus science museum, historical laboratory equipment and devices as well as the workplace of the well-known geneticist Nikolai Wladimirovich Timofeeff-Ressovsky can be viewed.
 The neuroscientist Professor Helmut Kettenmann made his extensive collection of historical microscopes available for a permanent medical history exhibition, which provides information about the beginnings of microscopy through to modern methods used at the Max Delbrück Center.

 Museum of the History of Science